WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 they appear in the catching try block, until one matches.
 If a matched tagged catch block is found, control is transferred to the body of the catch block, and the arguments of the exception are pushed back onto the stack.
+In addition, an exception reference is pushed to the stack that represents the caught exception.

 Otherwise, control is transferred to the body of the `catch_all` block, if any.
-However, unlike tagged catch blocks, the constructor arguments are not copied back onto the operand stack.
+However, unlike tagged catch blocks, the constructor arguments are not pushed onto the operand stack.
+However, an exception reference is still pushed to the stack.

 If no tagged catch blocks were matched, and the catching try block doesn't have a `catch_all` block, the exception is rethrown.